 Hang out in Santa Catalina

-Santa Catalina was my favorite neighborhood in Palma.
-This is where the fishermen used to live, and while the area is probably most popular for its huge indoor market, Mercat de Santa Catalina, Palma’s oldest food market, I just loved wandering through the pretty streets and imagining what it would be like living in one of those apartments.
-Definitely check out the Airbnbs in this neighborhood if you want to stay in Palma.
+Santa Catalina is my favorite neighborhood in Palma.
+This is where the fishermen used to live, and while the area is probably most popular for its huge indoor market, Mercat de Santa Catalina, Palma’s oldest food market, I just love wandering through the pretty streets and imagining what it would be like living in one of those apartments.

-There are lots of lovely restaurants here too – I probably would have come here for dinner every night if I had been in Palma longer.
+There are lots of lovely restaurants here too – I probably would come here for dinner every night if I were in Palma longer.

 Spend a few nights in Cala Figuera

-Cala Figuera is a working fishing port and doesn’t have a beach, so it really felt tucked away from the tourist side of the island.
-I can imagine the village feeling different during the high season, but it was so quiet when we were there in mid-May.
+Cala Figuera is a working fishing port and doesn’t have a beach, so it really feels tucked away from the tourist side of the island.
+I can imagine the village feeling different during the high season, but it was so quiet when I was there in mid-May.
 And now, maybe not everyone would consider this a positive thing, but the town was a bit rundown with several abandoned buildings that reminded me a lot of the Albanian coast.

 And comparing any place to the Balkans is basically the highest praise I have.

-We spent three nights in Cala Figuera and I could have happily stayed much longer.
-We stayed at Hostal Can Jordi, which had the best view out of all the places we stayed on Mallorca.
-I loved looking out onto the water from our balcony and being woken up early in the morning by the fishing boats coming in with their catch.
+I spent three nights in Cala Figuera and I could have happily stayed much longer.
+I stayed at Hostal Can Jordi, which has the best view out of all the places I’ve stayed on Mallorca.
+I loved looking out onto the water from the balcony and being woken up early in the morning by the fishing boats coming in with their catch.

-Breakfast wasn’t included, but instead, we would buy pastries and coffee at the local supermarket which had tables set up outside like a small cafe.
-Hostel Can Jordi was also such good value – it was the cheapest place we stayed on Mallorca yet one of the nicest.
+Breakfast wasn’t included with my stay, but instead, I would buy pastries and coffee at the local supermarket which had tables set up outside like a small cafe.
+Hostel Can Jordi is also such good value – it was the cheapest place I’ve stayed on Mallorca yet one of the nicest.
 Check current rates and availability here

 If you’re looking to stay somewhere a bit more upscale, Hotel Villa Sirena also looked really nice.
 It’s right on the water (ask for a room with a sea view!) and has a restaurant and pool.
 Check current rates and availability here.